I ACCEPT INSURANCES THAT COVER ACUPUNCTURE

 - AARP insurance does not cover acupuncture.

-If a person has a plan that covers acupuncture, they will be given a receipt which they can easily submit for reimbursement directly from the insurance company.
+If a person has a plan that covers acupuncture, I will either bill the insurance company directly or the individual will be given a receipt which they can easily submit for reimbursement directly from the insurance company.

 In my practice, no person will be denied treatment due to lack of financial resources.
 Please contact the office.